• Skip to primary navigation

 What are the best fresh herbs to have on hand?

 • Mint (menthe) - Perfect in savoury as well as desserts and cocktails.
-Also a typical taste of Corsica.
-Excellent in this mint omelette and added to this spinach and ricotta lasagna, it transforms an ordinary dish into something special;
+A typical taste of Corsica and Morocco, it's excellent in this Corsican mint omelette, Corsican spinach and ricotta lasagna and in salads.

 • Rosemary (romarin) - it's a typical piney taste of Provence with a powerful flavour that brings out the flavours in cheese dishes.
 Add a branch of it to a cheese or charcuterie board - excellent paired with goat's cheese and a must ingredient in a warm goat's cheese salad or a goat's cheese & walnut sauce for pasta.